otacke/h5p-transcript-library/README.md

     l10n: {
       noMedium: <string> // 'No medium was assigned to the transcript.',
       noTranscript: <string> // 'No transcript was provided.',
       troubleWebVTT: <string> // 'There seems to be something wrong with the WebVTT file.
-Please consult the browser\'s development console for more information.'
+Please consult the browser\'s development console for more information.',
+      chapterMarks: <string> // 'Chapter marks'
+      unnamedOption: <string> // 'Unnamed option',
     },
     a11y: {
       buttonVisible: <string> // 'Hide transcript.
 Currently visible.',